grep(1) — Linux manual page

 Within a bracket expression, a range expression consists of two

 characters separated by a hyphen.
-It matches any single
+In the default C locale, it

-character that sorts between the two characters, inclusive, using
+matches any single character that appears between the two

 interpretation of bracket expressions, you can use the C locale